BPRC-Bioinfo/LRS-Assembler/README.md

         ├── hifiasm/
         │   └── All data generated by hifiasm
         ├── info/
-        │   └── Different files containing information on the assembly, like number of contigs and N50 lengths ├── intermediates/
+        │   └── Different files containing information on the assembly, including an assembly overview in a HTML report.
+        ├── intermediates/
         │   └── Intermediate working files
-        ├── ntLink/
-        │   └── Scaffolds after ntLink
-        ├── ragtag/
-        │   └── Scaffolds after ntLink and Ragtag
         ├── raws/
         │   └── Size-filtered (5000 bp) raw HiFi and ONT reads └── scaffolds/
-            └── All final scaffolds generated by LRS-Assembler
+            └── All final scaffolds generated by LRS-Assembler.
+Also intermediate scaffolds generated by ntLink and Ragtag are saved.
 ```

 ## Sample Data